michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 2. After that, a function called *clean_data* is called from the *train.py* script.
 This functions preprocess data and returns two dataframes, one with the features and the other with the labels associated to each example.
 The preprocessing step is described later

-3. The next step in pipeline is the split of examples into disjoint sets: the training set, and test set.
+3. The next step in pipeline is the split of examples into disjoint sets: the training set, and test set

 4. The logistic regression model is trained using the Scikit-Learn implementation of the algorithm on the training set